 Direct students to use library and Internet resources to research the event.
 Researchers should focus particularly on the similarities and differences between the circumstances and King's role in the assigned event and in the Memphis sanitation workers' strike.
 Allow students to present their findings orally to their small groups.

 - Instruct students to use library and Internet resources to research the Poor People's Campaign before and after King's death.
 Direct students to present their findings informally in a whole-class discussion.
 Ask students to evaluate the short-term and long-term effects of King's assassination.

 The documents included in this project are from the Record Group 21, Records of the United States District Court, Western District of Tennessee, Western (Memphis) Division.
-They are available online through the Archival Research Catalog (ARC) Identifiers:
+They are available online through the National Archives Catalog National Archives Identifiers: